How To Get PR In UK After Study

 Global Talent Visa

 This is another visa category for people with exceptional potential to contribute significantly to the UK's economy and culture.
-You must be self-employed or have a job offer from a UK-based organization to apply for this visa.
-After getting this visa, you will be eligible for ILR in 3 years and PR in a few more years.
+You must be self-employed or have a job offer from a UK-based organisation to apply for this visa.
+After getting this visa, you will be eligible for ILR in three years and PR in a few more years.

 Must Read: